 *See “Academic Project and Capstone Presentation” below for further information

-Student application deadline June 30th, 2020.
-Every attempt will be made to provide all applicants with a timely decision on their applications, with the intention to provide responses by August 15th at the latest.
+The student application deadline is June 30th, 2021.
+Every attempt will be made to provide applicants with a timely decision on their applications, with the intention to provide responses by August 15th at the latest.

-The GEMS LP online orientation will take place via video conference on October 10th, 2020 10AM-12PM EST. The Ambassador Mentors should make an effort to attend this session.
+The GEMS LP online orientation will take place via video conference in September or October 2021.
+The Ambassador Mentors should make an effort to attend this session.
 The orientation is MANDATORY for all mentees.